Personal life of Lindsay Lohan: Residence

 Lohan grew up on Long Island and moved to Los Angeles on her own at age 15.
-She briefly returned to New York in 2014 after checking out of rehab, and also lived in London between 2014 and 2016, after she signed on to do a stage play in the West End, Speed-the-Plow, and to escape the intense public attention she had been receiving while in the United States.
+She briefly returned to New York in 2014 after checking out of rehab, and also lived in London after she signed on to do a stage play in the West End, Speed-the-Plow, and to escape the intense public attention she had been receiving while in the United States.
 She mentioned at the time: "I can go for a run here [London] on my own. … I do every morning, early, and I think how my friends in New York would still be up partying at that time.
 I needed to grow up, and London is a better place for me to do that than anywhere else", then she added, "I haven't heard myself mentioned on TV since I have been here.
 That has been really weird for me, and great".

-Since 2016, she has resided in Dubai.
-Lohan explained her decision by saying: "There's a certain calmness that I find there...
+After about a year in London, Lohan visited Dubai and decided to settle there, citing its privacy and calmer pace of life.
+She had also spent time in Mykonos, Greece, where she operated a beach club and filmed the reality television series Lindsay Lohan's Beach Club.
+Explaining her decision to live in Dubai, she said: "There's a certain calmness that I find there...
 There's no paparazzi, no cameras.
 That's a big deal for me."